Explore machining and finishing processes that enhance part performance and appearance with detailed surface finish parameters and cost insights.

 Electropolishing

-- Type II (Clear or colored anodizing) provides moderate thickness and is mainly decorative or lightly protective.
+- cURL Too many subrequests. provides moderate thickness and is mainly decorative or lightly protective.

 - Type III (Hardcoat anodizing) creates a much thicker, harder layer, ideal for wear resistance and heavy-duty use.